-A RESOLUTION OF THE PLANNING COMMISSION OF THE CITY OF HESPERIA, CALIFORNIA, RECOMMENDING THAT THE CITY COUNCIL APPROVE CONDITIONAL USE PERMIT CUP22-00004 TO CONSTRUCT AN APPROXIMATELY 655,468 SQUARE FOOT INDUSTRIAL WAREHOUSE ON APPROXIMATELY 31.1 GROSS ACRES (CUP22-00017)
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF HESPERIA, CALIFORNIA, APPROVING CONDITIONAL USE PERMIT CUP22-00017 TO CONSTRUCT AN APPROXIMATELY 655,468 SQUARE FOOT INDUSTRIAL WAREHOUSE ON APPROXIMATELY 31.1 GROSS ACRES (CUP22-00017)

 WHEREAS, Kiss Logistics Center.
-(Applicant) has filed an application requesting approval of Conditional Use Permit CUP22-00017 and Specific Plan Amendment SPLA24-00001 described herein (hereinafter referred to as "Application"); and
+(Applicant) has filed an application requesting approval of Conditional Use Permit CUP22-00017 and Specific Plan Amendment SPLA24-00002 described herein (hereinafter referred to as "Application"); and

 WHEREAS, the applicant has also filed an application requesting approval of CUP22-00017, to construct an approximately 655,468 square foot warehouse building on approximately 31.1 gross acres of vacant land.
-In conjunction with CUP22-00017 a Specific Plan Amendment has also been filed to change approximately 9 acres of the project site from Neighborhood Commercial NC) to Commercial Industrial Business Park (CIBP); and
+In conjunction with CUP22-00017 a Specific Plan Amendment has also been filed to change approximately 9 acres of the project site from Neighborhood Commercial (NC) to Commercial Industrial Business Park (CIBP); and

-WHEREAS, the proposed project consists of consists of Assessor's Parcel Numbers 3064-401-03, 04, and 05; and
+WHEREAS, the proposed project consists of Assessor's Parcel Numbers 3064-401-03, 04, and 05; and

 WHEREAS, the Application, as contemplated, proposes to construct an approximately 655,468 square foot warehouse building on approximately 31.1 gross acres of vacant land.
-The proposed use is consistent with the Specific Plan, upon approval of Specific Plan Amendment SPLA24-00001 to change approximately 9 acres of the site from Neighborhood Commercial (NC) to Commercial Industrial Business Park (CIBP).
+The proposed use is consistent with the Specific Plan, upon approval of Specific Plan Amendment SPLA24-00002 to change approximately 9 acres of the site from Neighborhood Commercial (NC) to Commercial Industrial Business Park (CIBP).
 Furthermore, approval of a CUP is required to approve a distribution warehouse in excess of 200,000 square feet; and